First Alert Weather Day Sunday for widespread rain, storm chance

 GREENVILLE, S.C.
 (FOX Carolina) - Sunday is a First Alert Weather Day as a dynamic cold front brings widespread rain, heavy at times, and a chance for storms to the area.

 A cold front is heading our way this weekend ushering in the chance for rain as early as Saturday morning.
 A couple rounds of scattered showers are possible starting Saturday morning, with a drier period of time during the afternoon before isolated shower chances return.
 Rain continues to build in Saturday night and continues into Sunday, leading to a wet day.
 There is also a chance for storms on Sunday, embedded within the widespread rain.
-Severe weather threat is very low, although cannot be completely ruled out.
+While the severe threat is low, there’s enough wind energy across the area in the afternoon that a isolated severe weather can’t be ruled out.
+Damaging straight-line winds are possible, mainly south of I-85, but a slightly higher severe risk lies to our south and east across the Midlands, Piedmont and the coast.

-Temperatures start to climb with highs in the upper 50s to low 60s on Friday.
-Above normal highs continue into the weekend as we top out in the low to mid 60s on Saturday with a partly cloudy sky.
-Scattered showers are possible early Saturday, and could linger into parts of the afternoon although becoming more isolated.
+Temperatures climb to above normal with highs in the low 60s on Friday.
+Clouds gradually increase through the day but it’s stays dry so all your Friday plans are good to go.

-We should see light rain off and on Saturday, but no soaking rain or t-storms.
-The rain becomes widespread Saturday night and lasts into the day Sunday, clearing out Sunday night.
+Above normal highs continue into the weekend as we top out in the low to mid 60s on Saturday.
+Scattered showers start to move in Saturday morning but it won’t be all day wash out.
+On and off showers through the day means you do need to keep the rain gear handy but you won’t have to use it all day.
+No thunderstorms are expected on Saturday.

 Copyright 2023 WHNS.
 All rights reserved.